Mike Mearls: Career

 In 2014, Mearls was a senior manager for Dungeons & Dragons research and development.
 Mearls was, together with Jeremy Crawford, Co-Lead Designer for the Fifth Edition of Dungeons & Dragons.
 By 2018, Mearls had become the franchise's Creative Director.
 He left the Wizards of the Coast tabletop RPG team in 2019 and was replaced by Ray Winninger as the Executive Producer in charge of the Dungeons & Dragons studio in 2020.
+Mearls went on to join the Exploratory and Vision design teams for Magic: The Gathering.
+He received "special thanks" in the credits for Baldur's Gate 3 (2023); in a 2019 interview, Mearls described his role as "story and system support".
+Mearls confirmed on Bluesky that he was laid off in December 2023.